Basic Chinese Characters

 Why are the characters not ordered by pinyin or number of strokes?

-Since the book is not strictly a dictionary and is meant to be a study material, I thought ordering the characters by usage frequency would make more sense so the reader can go to a section matching his level and start to read.
+Since the book is not strictly a dictionary and is meant to be a study material, I thought ordering the characters by usage frequency would make more sense because the reader can go to a section that matches his/her level and start to read.

 Any suggestion on efficiently learning Chinese characters?

-I have no reservation in recommending two books whose authors I have no connection with.
+I have no reservation in recommending two books whose authors I have absolutely no connection with.
 Alison Matthews, Laurence Matthews, Tuttle Learning Chinese Characters, and Rick Harbaugh, Chinese Characters: A Genealogy and Dictionary.
-An adult learning a foreign language vocabulary, and characters in case of Chinese, must, to some extent, rely on mnemonics and/or etymology.
+An adult learning the vocabulary of a foreign language, or characters in case of Chinese, must to some extent rely on mnemonics and/or etymology.
 These two books are the best I know in offering these two pieces of information to an English-speaking person.
 The rest of the study is the same for a learner of any age, i.e., repeated drills.
 And the more the better.
 In this regard, my book, which is easy to load in a cell phone to be reviewed at any short moment, maximizes the occurrences of these drills.

 What's the background picture on the cover of the book?